bmechtley/sirens/README.markdown

 	scons install --prefix=$HOME

 # Tutorial
-Coming soon.
+Coming sometime.
 See the examples/ directory for some ideas.

 # Upcoming changes / Helping out
 There are a number of tasks we are planning for improving Sirens.
 If you are interested in working on or making any fixes to Sirens, thanks!
 Just fork this project.
 If you're looking for some inspiration, check out TODO.markdown.